kpwhri/mml_utils/examples/phenorm/README.md

 * `ensure_directories`: make sure output directories exist
 * `script_N.sh`: these contain commands to run MetaMap; since MetaMap cannot run on a folder/filelist, each file must be run individually
   * it may be worth testing out the first command, fixing it if it doesn't run properly, and then doing a global find/replace to make sure all the commands will work

+Begin by starting the servers, run `./ensure_directories.sh` once, and then run each `./script_N.sh`.

 ## Extracting CUIs